Assistant Professor, School of Economics, University of Nottingham

 Research Associate, Centre for the Study of African Economies (CSAE), Oxford

-LATEST NEWS I recently served as a member of the Commissioning Panel for the UK DFID/ESRC Growth Research Programme, which funds research on Agriculture, Financial Sector Development and Innovation in LICs.
+Peer review: In March 2014 I served on the Commissioning Panel for the UK DFID/ESRC Growth Research Programme, which under this second call funded around £10m's worth of research on Agriculture, Financial Sector Development and Innovation in Low Income Countries.

-ABOUT DATA My data pages provide links to over 300 macro and micro datasets for development economics.
+I provide links to over 300 macro and micro datasets for development economics.
 Follow my tweets for updates.
-I also have written a number of Stata routines for macro panel analysis and further provide some more details on user-written commands for spatial and panel time series econometrics.
+I also have written a number of Stata routines for macro panel analysis and provide details on other user-written commands for spatial and panel time series econometrics.

 School of Economics, University of Nottingham, Sir Clive Granger Building, University Park, Nottingham, NG7 2RD, UK; email@example.com; @MEDevEcon